PathPaver/PathPaver.NET/README.md

 This project uses a tool called artillery to run stress tests on our website.

-First things first, create a folder called "test-data", then add a json file called "login.json" inside the folder.
-This will be used by the stress test script to generate a valid token.
+Before running this test, you must create a folder called "test-data", then add a json file called "login.json" inside the folder.
+This will be used by the stress test script to log into the backend and generate a valid token.

+Next you'll need to download a tool called "jq".
+It allows json parsing through the command terminal.
+This is required for the run-tests-script.sh file, to extract the token and store it in a csv file.